This article was published by DesiringGod in December 2014. I present it in its entirety.

 For those considering the journey, you may be surprised how doable it is.
 It takes about 70 hours to read the Bible from cover to cover.

 That’s less time than the average American spends in front of the television every month.
 In other words, if most people would exchange their TV time for Scripture reading, they’d finish reading the entire Bible in four weeks or less.
 If that sounds unworkable, consider this: In no more than fifteen minutes a day you can read through the Bible in less than a year’s time.
-(Don Whitney, Spiritual Disciplines, 29)
+(Don Whitney, Spiritual Disciplines for the Christian Life, 29) (affiliate link)

 Maybe now is your time to try it.
 Here are some of our favorites: